-Eliminate discrimination, harassment, victimisation, and other conduct that is prohibited by the Equality Act 2010.

-Advance equality of opportunity between people who share a protected characteristic and people who do not share it.

-Foster good relations across all protected characteristics between people who share a protected characteristic and people who do not share it.
+- Eliminate discrimination, harassment, victimisation, and other conduct that is prohibited by the Equality Act 2010. - Advance equality of opportunity between people who share a protected characteristic and people who do not share it. - Foster good relations across all protected characteristics between people who share a protected characteristic and people who do not share it.

-Details of our specific duties are published under Goldworth School's equality statement and measurable objectives.
-These are available on our website.
+Details of our specific duties are published under Goldsworth Primary School equality statement and measurable objectives.
+These are available on the school website.

-Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND).
-This will be in line with our Special Educational Needs and Disability Policy.
+Staff are aware of the additional barriers to recognising abuse, neglect and exploitation in children with Special Educational Needs and Disabilities (SEND).
+This will be in line with our Special Educational Needs and Disability Policy, found on our website.

-Goldsworth Primary School also adheres to the principals of and promotes anti-oppressive practice in line of the United Nations Convention of the Rights of the Child and the Human Rights Act 1998.
+The SWAN Trust and Goldsworth Primary School also adheres to the principals of and promotes antioppressive practice in line of the United Nations Convention of the Rights of the Child and the Human Rights Act 1998.